 - Replace Air Filters: Replace your air filter every 1–3 months.
 Dirty filters restrict airflow, forcing the system to work harder.

-- Seal Leaks: Use weatherstripping or caulk around windows and doors to keep cool air inside.
+- Seal Leaks: Apply weatherstripping or caulk around windows and doors to prevent cool air from escaping and warm air from seeping in.

 - Schedule Maintenance: Annual professional AC maintenance ensures your central air conditioner runs at peak efficiency and helps identify issues before they become costly repairs.